ArduPilot/MethodicConfigurator/USERMANUAL.md

 ## Overview

 Amilcar Lucas's - ArduPilot Methodic Configurator is a Python tool designed to simplify the configuration of ArduPilot drones.
-It provides a graphical user interface (GUI) for managing, editing and visualizing drone parameter files, as well as writing parameters to the vehicle.
+It provides a graphical user interface (GUI) for managing, editing and visualizing drone parameter files, as well as uploading parameters to the vehicle.
 It automates the tasks described in the [How to methodically tune (almost) any multicopter using ArduCopter forum Blog post](https://discuss.ardupilot.org/t/how-to-methodically-tune-almost-any-multicopter-using-arducopter-4-4-x/110842/1)

 ## Usage